MarcoRodrigues2003/Asteroids/README.md

 # Asteroids

-Use wasd to move and space to shoot
+Use wasd to move and space to shoot \n
 Just a regular game of Asteroids :)